 - Setting your strategy and writing out your action steps: You need a plan.
 If you’re just winging it all the time, you’re going to be erratic and constantly changing lanes (even if you don’t mean to; it just takes too much thought and energy to maintain consistency when you have no idea where the lane you want to be in even is!).

 - Taking your emotions out of it: If we were all robots, it would be so easy to program ourselves to make the best financial choices all the time.
 But we’re humans, we feel things, and we react to our emotions.
 We need systems that help us remove emotional thinking from financial conversations so that we can more consistently choose the best actions for us both when we can plan ahead and in the moment.

-The other habit we need to cultivate in order to learn how to become rich is focusing.
+Another habit to cultivate in order to learn how to become rich is focus.
 There is so much to focus on… and so often, we get distracted and give our attention to the wrong things.

 Imagine you’re going for a jog.
 You look ahead of you and your body follows where your eyes are — which is why if you hear someone coming up beside you and you turn your head to look, your body will ever so slightly start curving toward where your line of sight is going.

 The same thing happens to us in other areas of life, too… including our financial lives.